thesageRR3/Python/README.md

 # Python
-Created 11/30/21
-This repository contains my first attempts at coding simple things in Python 2.9
+11/30/21 — Created this repository to store my first attempts at coding simple things in Python 2.9